khudgins/documentation/automation/deployment_configuration/tier.rst

 #. **Name**

-   The name is a logical name for the data source as it will appear in the enStratus console.
+   The name is a logical name for the data source as it will appear in the Enstratius console.

 #. **Name in Database**